October 30, 2017

-Last night there was a storm that brought with it 20mph winds with occasional gusts of up to about 50 mph in our area.
-Due to unfortunate recent events, finishing up the roof has been behind schedule, leaving the ridge caps incompletely installed and the roofing at the lower gable ends attached pretty much only with clamps.
+Last night there was a storm that brought with it 20 mph winds with occasional gusts of up to about 50 mph in our area.

-As the wind picked up, I started getting more and more nervous about the roof.
-I imagined the ridge caps coming off, but when I looked out at the building with a powerful flashlight, I saw the bottom corner of the roof peeling back with each gust, exposing the insulation beneath and potentially exposing other panels to peeling away as well.
+As the wind picked up, so did my stress level.
+I looked out at the building with a powerful flashlight and saw the bottom corner of the roof peeling back with each gust of wind, exposing the insulation beneath and potentially peeling off.

-This morning I went out and inspected the damage.
-Amazingly, the ridge cap held up, despite being only partially attached.
-Thankfully the wind was coming from just the right direction.
+In the morning I went out and inspected the damage.
+Amazingly, the ridge cap held up.

 The roof panel appears to be damaged.
 Thankfully I have some spares.